-This puppy was surrendered to the animal shelter because his family did not get him his puppy vaccines and deworming, and then when he got very sick, they could not afford to provide any medical care for him.
+Oliver was surrendered to the animal shelter because his family did not get him his puppy vaccines and deworming, and then when he got very sick, they could not afford to provide any medical care for him.

 Most of the important life-threatening infectious diseases of puppies (like parvo and distemper) are nearly 100% preventable with modern day vaccines.
 The cost of treating a disease like parvo is 10 – 100 times the cost of prevention with vaccinations, with no guarantee of survival.

 Before you just go out and get a puppy, it is important to ask yourself: